Dr Rachael Lippett

 You can contact me either by email or by telephone, I aim to respond within 24 hours, generally I am able to offer an appointment within a week.

 Doctorate in Clinical Psychology

 Post doctoral qualifications in Brief Psychodynamic Therapy.
-Due to complete training as a Psychoanalytic Psychotherapist in late 2020.

 19 years NHS experience, including CBT, Psychodynamic therapy, Schema Focussed therapy.
 Cognitive assessments.
 Assessments of Adult Autism.
 Supervising other professionals.